Vessel (structure)

-Vessel is a structure and visitor attraction built as part of Hudson Yards in Manhattan, New York City, New York.
-Built to plans by the British designer Thomas Heatherwick, the elaborate honeycomb-like structure rises 150 feet and consists of 154 flights of stairs, 2,500 steps, and 80 landings for visitors to climb.
-Vessel is the main feature of the 5 acre Hudson Yards Public Square.
-Funded by Hudson Yards developer Related Companies, its final cost is estimated to have been $200 million.
+Vessel is a 16-story, 150 ft structure of connected staircases in the 5 acre Hudson Yards Public Square of Hudson Yards in Manhattan, New York City.
+Designed by Thomas Heatherwick, the elaborate honeycomb-like structure consists of 154 flights of stairs, 2,500 steps, and 80 landings for visitors to climb.
+Funded by Hudson Yards developer Related Companies, its final cost was estimated at $200 million.

-The concept of Vessel was unveiled to the public on September 14, 2016.
-Construction began in April 2017, with the pieces being manufactured in Italy and shipped to the United States.
-Vessel topped out in December 2017 with the installation of its highest piece, and it opened to the public on March 15, 2019.
-Upon its opening, Vessel received mixed reviews, with some critics praising its prominent placement within Hudson Yards, and others deriding the structure as extravagant.
-Vessel was also initially criticized for its restrictive copyright policy regarding photographs of the structure, as well as its lack of accessibility for disabled visitors, although both issues were subsequently addressed.
+The concept of Vessel was publicly presented on September 14, 2016, with construction starting in April 2017, its pieces manufactured in Italy and shipped to the United States.
+Vessel topped out in December 2017 with the installation of its highest piece, and opened to the public on March 15, 2019.
+At the time of its opening, Vessel was noted for its sensitive siting within Hudson Yards with points of criticism focusing on its overall extravagance, restrictive copyright photography policy and lack of full accessibility, the latter two issues subsequently resolved.

-In January 2021, following three suicides at Vessel, it was closed to the public indefinitely.
-Vessel reopened in May 2021, then indefinitely closed again after another suicide two months later.
-It reopened in October 2024 following the installation of more safety barriers.
+In response to suicides at the Vessel and installations initially of netting and later glass barriers, the venue underwent a series of closings and reopenings, beginning with a closure January 2021, then an indefinite closing, a reopening in May 2021, and indefinite closure two months later — and a reopening in October 2024 following the installation of glass safety barriers.